afnog/sse/setup/server/index.md

 layout: default
 ---

-# VM setup using LXC
+# Server setup for AfNOG SS-E virtualisation

 Install Ubuntu Desktop (not Server) 16.04 AMD64, then: